bratpeki/modern-milkytracker-guide/docs/intro.md

 "MilkyTracker" implies MilkyTracker version 1.03.00 on PC devices.<br>
 Most of the information should still be relevant for other versions and/or hardware.

+As far as the module format is concerned, I'll take it that you're using XM instead of MOD, although MOD musicians might also find interesting information.

+Any other tracker-related settings (such as for the [effects](./fx.md)), will appear when they are relevant.

 As for the Markdown code, it is written following these rules:

 - In the code, do not break sentences, the reader can use word breaks if they see fit
 - In the code, avoid using HTML code unless neccessary (i.e. for a direct line break, `<br>`)
 - Make moving between docs easy and accessible

-Currently, it is meant to be a collection of the following information:
+Currently, the guide is meant to be a collection of the following information:

 - General tracker basics
 - MilkyTracker basics